CS5001-khoury/JailBreak/instructions/README.md

 Building the X can be a challenge.
 As such we recommend the following actions.

-#### Tips for check_pattern_lock
+#### Tips for unlockpattern_lock

 1. Write at least one separate function to build the X with size being the parameter.
    1. This function you should test as you are writing it!
    2. It may be easier to build a 'V' and figure out how to add the middle and bottom.
    3. Have a counter of where the 'x' goes that increments / decrements as you progress through the lines building them.
-2. Write check_pattern_lock calling this function changing the size with each call - until the solution size is found.
+2. Write unlockpattern_lock calling this function changing the size with each call - until the solution size is found.
 Don't forget to call only odd numbers with 0 being a special case.

 > [!WARNING]